randywreed/mcp-spotify/README.md

 - Access playlist tracks and items with pagination support
 - Support for both Spotify IDs and URIs
 - Automatic token management with client credentials flow
+- Comprehensive test suite for all functionality
+- Well-organized code with separation of concerns

 ## Available Tools